Charles Barkley Disses Trump, As NCAA Brackets Are Presidential Tradition

 “He should do the bracket.”

 And Charles Barkley is not only discouraged with Trump’s decision not to participate in the NCAA Basketball Tournament and chart.
-Barkley think that Donald Trump’s constant tweeting is weird, and says he is saddened by the Muslim travel ban, and the efforts to deport people.
+Barkley thinks that Donald Trump’s constant tweeting is weird, and says he is saddened by the Muslim travel ban, and the efforts to deport people.

 “These are wonderful people.”